jbosstools/jbosstools-openshift/itests/org.jboss.tools.cdk.ui.bot.test/README.md

 In case that you want to run test suites that run tests for all CDK versions, you can ease the process of downloading and configuring CDK-3.1.1 and CDK-3.2.
 Base scenario:
 1. git clone https://github.com/odockal/cdk-scripts
 2. cd cdk-scripts/scripts
-3. ./cdk3-install.sh -u http://download.server.cdk.org/cdk-3.1.1/minishift -p /home/user/cdk-3.1.1
 4. ./cdk3-install.sh -u http://download.server.cdk.org/cdk-3.2/minishift -p /home/user/cdk-3.2.0 --setup "--default-vm-driver kvm"

-and one is done with setting up CDK 3.x+ versions for integration tests.
-You still need to downlaod vagrantfile from CDK 2.x by yourself